 Welcome to the Web Site of Louise Otis

 Louise Otis works as a civil and commercial mediator and arbitrator at the Canadian and international levels.
-She is also Adjunct Professor at McGill University’s Faculty of Law.
 She is a distinguished fellow of the International Academy of Mediators (IAM).

 She is President of the Administrative Tribunal of the Organization for Economic Co-operation and Development (OECD).
-She has been appointed Judge of the Administrative Tribunal of the Organization Treaty of Atlantic North (NATO).
+She is President of the Administrative Tribunal of the Organization Treaty of Atlantic North (NATO).
 She is a deputy judge of the Administrative Tribunal of the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).

 In 2020, the Secretary-General of the United Nations (UN) appointed Louise Otis to the Internal Justice Council (ICJ) of the Organization, who selects the Judges of the UN Tribunals and annually reviews the internal justice system and makes recommendations for its improvement.